Effective Date: July 1, 2020

 - Malware and Third-Party Services

-We will not release information about your Users or any of your User Content without a written request from the Coordinator for your organization.
+We will not release information about your Users or any of your User Content without a written request from the Primary Coordinator for your organization.

 Any feedback, ideas, comments, suggestions, concepts, techniques, or the like that you send to us (as distinct from User Content you upload to our Services) will be treated as being non-confidential and non-proprietary.
 We may use, disclose or publish any feedback, ideas, comments, suggestions, concepts, or techniques contained in such information for any lawful purpose.